dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ## Debugging

-To start off, To be able to print data in a way that can be readily used in debugging scenarios, we can use the built-in `bpf_trace_printk` which is a printf-like interface.
+To start off, to be able to print data in a way that can be readily used in debugging scenarios, the built-in `bpf_trace_printk` can be used, which is a printf-like interface.
 To read these values out of the kernel:

 ```